 - Stop for some fresh fruit and roadside snacks (yum) – Don’t forget to stop for some yummy treats and fresh fruits that are sold on the side of the road around many towns in Mexico.

 Can I fly to Sayulita?

 No. Sayulita doesn’t have an airport.
-The closest airport to Sayulita is in Puerto Vallarta.
-Most people get to Sayulita via Puerto Vallarta which has flights from the United States, and Canada and domestic flights from Mexico.
+The closest airport to Sayulita is Puerto Vallarta International Airport (PVR).
+Most people go Sayulita via Puerto Vallarta which has flights from the United States, and Canada and domestic flights from Mexico.